 And often this person is in our present.
 I meet with many people who are trying to end romantic relationships that they know are not good for them.
 They feel the energetic connection and sometimes mistake its significance.
 They see multiples sides of the person, since at one point there may have been a uplifting part – even if they haven’t seen this part in a long time.
-They long so much for that uplifting part, that they can’t set limits on the degrading or disrespecting part.
+And, they long so much for that uplifting part, that they can’t set limits on the degrading or disrespecting part.
 They know they should move on from this person, but they feel this unseen connection and stay, desperately unhappy.

 Disconnect those energetic cords that tether you to these beliefs and thoughts about yourself.
 If you feel like this to any degree about anyone, Day 12’s guided meditation is for you!